Jethzabell/kittyBrowser/README.md

 Do not accept (input > #maxOfKitties) trim() -> "  1   4 " -> "14"
 IsNan() -> Only accepts numbers
+If no input [state changed] you would not be able to click findKitty() -> btn disable.

 API():

 Handles:
 Unable to connect to Crypto Kitty server
-Unable to find the Kitty Picture -> like Kitty #222 -> Loading Image
+Unable to find the Kitty Picture -> like Kitty #222 Loading Image

 #maxOfKitties requested from API
 Get the images of the Kitties via API

-If no input [state changed] you would not be able to findKitty() -> btn disable.
 ```

 ![](https://i.imgur.com/noPumHu.gif)